Charte-dot/The-Zodiac-Zone/README.md

   ## Existing features
   - ## Application start
     - Main logo was created with [Pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/#:~:text=pyfiglet%20takes%20ASCII%20text%20and,1%3A%20Text%20in%20default%20font/) to generate ASCII art and give a nice aesthetic to an other wise plain terminal.
-This
     - Landing page with application logo
     - Welcome message.
     - Information about what the appliction is for.